 Read cold.
 The book is very accessible, though parents may want to be ready to discuss Aven's feelings of rejection regarding her birth parents.
 A parent might notice their child withdrawing, making self-deprecating comments about their appearance, or expressing intense fear about an upcoming school transition or social event.

 Younger readers (10-11) will focus on the humor and the 'coolness' of Aven's adaptations.
-Older readers (12-14) will resonate more deeply with the romantic subplots and the existential dread of being 'different' in a judgmental environment.
+Older readers (12-14) will resonate more deeply with the romantic subplots and the existential dread of navigating a judgmental environment.

 In this sequel to Insignificant Events in the Life of a Cactus, Aven Green transitions from her comfortable middle school environment to a massive high school.
-The shift triggers a crisis of confidence as she faces new social hierarchies, the pressure of fitting in, and the realization that her disability makes her a constant target for stares.
+The shift triggers a crisis of confidence as she faces new social hierarchies, the pressure of fitting in, and the discomfort of being constantly stared at.
 Alongside her friends Connor and Zion, Aven navigates first crushes, the fear of failure, and the search for her biological father.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.